-From Perez Hilton to Billie Eilish, today, we’re surrounded by Internet celebrities.
+From Perez Hilton to Billie Eilish, today, we’re surrounded by people who have used the Internet to become a celebrity.
 But where did it all start?
 Who was the first person that the Internet made famous?
 Here’s the story of Mahir Cagri and how his “I Kiss You” home page in 1999 made him the world’s first Internet celebrity.

 Personal profile pages have existed on the Internet for a long time.
 But before LinkedIn, MySpace and Facebook, Internet users had to create free “home pages” on portal sites like TriPod and XOOM.
 In the late 1990s and early 2000s, countless home pages were created detailing people’s hobbies, interests and lifestyles.
 These pages were mostly forgettable, but a few stood out.

-The most popular home page of all time was created in November 1999 by a guy named Mahir Cagri from Izmir, Turkey.
-His XOOM home page innocently listed his hobbies and interests.
-But the combination of goofy photos and entertaining broken English made it an instant hit on the Internet generating millions of page views.
+One of the most popular homepages of all time was created in November 1999 by a guy named Mahir Cagri from Izmir, Turkey.
+His XOOM page innocently listed his hobbies and interests, but the combination of goofy photos and entertaining broken English made it an instant hit on the Internet.
+Mahir’s XOOM profile slowly grew in popularity, and then started generating millions of page views.

 Here’s the story behind Mahir’s “I Kiss You” home page and how it became one of the first pieces of digital content ever to go globally viral on the Internet.

 When you first arrive at Mahir’s home page, the header text excitedly says in all caps, “WELCOME TO MY HOME PAGE !!!!!!!!!
 I KISS YOU !!!!!”
 This is why Mahir’s home page is commonly called the “I Kiss You” site by Internet users.